pedrosolisgarcia/CheapFlights/README.md

 # Ryanair FE Test Solution

-This project has been created by `Pedro Solis Garcia`, who applies for the position `Junior Front End Developer` in Ryanair.
+This project has been created by `Pedro Solis Garcia`, who applies for the position `Junior Front End Developer` at Ryanair.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.